 A Career in Funeral Service

 This program will also train you to enter a field that continues to be in demand.
 Job availability for funeral service graduates is expected to increase over the next decade, according to the U.S. Bureau of Labor Statistics.
-In fact, employment in this field is projected to increase by 5 percent from 2014-2024.
+In fact, employment in this field is projected to increase by 4% through 2026.
 Recent graduates from our program have found work throughout the Southeast.

 What Will I Do as a Funeral Service Professional?